sfeng77/damogu/README.md

 ## Available Routes

-- / – Home page
+- / ï¿½ Home page with intro, highlights, and social links
-- /hobbies – Static hobbies page
+- /hobbies ï¿½ Curated grid of hobbies
-- /test_execute_function – Demonstrates server-triggered actions via AJAX
+- /test_execute_function ï¿½ Demonstrates server-triggered actions via AJAX

+## Customisation Tips

+- Update 	emplates/index.html with your real name plus Instagram and Xiaohongshu handles/URLs.
+- Tweak colours and layout in static/css/main.css to match your personal branding.
+- Expand the hobbies list or add new sections as you build out more content.

 ## Deploying to Vercel